 What the fuck did I think that I was doing here!?

 [GMHC required that volunteers and staff protect the privacy of its clients.
-Though it is twenty-five7 years later, and all of those I knew are dead, I have changed their names and omitted enough detail that I believe their privacy has been respected.]
+Though it is thirty-two years later, and all of those I knew are dead, I have changed their names and omitted enough detail that I believe their privacy has been respected.]

 Fortunately, my first client, Kevin, a young gay man in his late twenties from a working class Irish-American background, was cut from a pretty special piece of cloth.
 He proved to be a tough, gritty and inspiring guy.
 Twenty years later I still consider myself fortunate to have known him and to have been part of his life, even if only for a short while.
 And he was the guy who taught me what it was to be a Crisis Intervention Worker.